Stošíkovice na Louce

 Stošíkovice na Louce is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.

 Stošíkovice na Louce lies approximately 15 km east of Znojmo, 45 km south-west of Brno, and 186 km south-east of Prague.

 Economy

-Stošíkovice na Louce is known for viticulture and wine-making.
+Stošíkovice na Louce is known for viticulture and winemaking.
 It lies in the Znojemská wine subregion.